-- The Visually Impaired - O Announce the type of emergency - O Offer your arm for help - With Impaired Hearing - O Turn lights on/off to gain the person's attention, or indicate directions with gestures, or write a note with evacuation directions - People with Prosthetic Limbs, Crutches, Canes, Walkers, etc. - Evacuate these individuals along a route specially designated as injured persons. - Assist and accompany to evacuation site if possible. - O Use a sturdy chair, or a wheeled one, to move the person to an enclosed stairwell. - O Notify emergency crew of their location.
+- The Visually Impaired - o Announce the type of emergency - Offer your arm for help - With Impaired Hearing - Turn lights on/off to gain the person's attention, or indicate directions with gestures, or write a note with evacuation directions - People with prosthetic limbs, crutches, canes, walkers, etc. - o Evacuate these individuals along a route specially designated as injured persons. - Assist and accompany to evacuation site if possible. - o Use a sturdy chair, or a wheeled one, to move the person to an enclosed stairwell. - o Notify emergency crew of their location.

 Hazard Report Form

 Name: Date:

 Location:

 Tool/ Equipment:

 Description of the hazard:

 Suggested corrective action:

+Signaturo

 Signature:

 Supervisor's remarks:

+Supervisor s remarks.

 Corrective action taken:

+Confective action taken.

 Signature of Supervisor: Date:

+Signature of Supervisor: Date.

-Fig 11.4.1: Sample form of reporting hazards
+Fig 5.5.1: Sample form of reporting hazards

-Unit 11.6 Different Risks Associated with the Use of Electrical Equipment
+Unit 5.6 Different Risks Associated with the Use of Electrical Equipment